 If you don’t have an Airbnb profile, you can create it now and receive a 20 USD bonus on your account for your future reservations.
 This is an affiliate link that gives both of us credit.

-It’s not an opportunity to stay over for free, leave your bags and come back at night to sleep.
+Note, Couchsurfing is not your free accommodation in India, a place to leave your bags and come back at night to sleep.
 Couchsurfing offers a great chance to connect with local people and know more about the country while you stay in and share your culture with them.
 If you are interested in this kind of cultural exchange, give a try to this platform.

-During my student years, I was hosting people at my place and sometimes also getting a place to stay while traveling abroad.
+During my student years, I was hosting people at my place and sometimes also get a place to stay while traveling abroad.
 I was searching for some reviews about Couchsurfing in India and ran into a post by Sanghita Nandi offering a couch in Mumbai.
-I think you can get some insights about the local reality.
+I think you can get some insights into local reality.
 Here are listed also some pros and cons:

 - Highly authentic.
-It is interesting to know about a life of another person from a different culture and find out insider information about the country.
+It is interesting to know about the life of another person from a different culture and find out insider information about the country.

 - Mostly Safe.
 When you are looking for a host most probably you will go with the one with verified identity and reviews.
 This is the way to know more about other people’s experiences with the same host.

 - Time-consuming.
 It takes time to go through the profile of different hosts, check their availability, send them a request for accommodation and receive a confirmation.

 - Lack of Privacy.
 Most probably you won’t stay in a separate room.
 It may be a spare mattress or a couch.
 If privacy is your top priority, then Couchsurfing might not be the best choice for you.